c00kiemon5ter/Pancakes/README.md

 Pancakes
 ========
-Minimal IRC bot and logger in pure Bash.
+IRC bot and logger in pure Bash.

 - Easy configuration on separate file
 - Dynamic configuration and adjustment of commands.